SchwarzIT/onyx/.changeset/tricky-adults-run.md

 "@sit-onyx/headless": minor
 ---

-feat(createMenuButton): Added new expandOnclick prop that enables the flyout to be expanded on click, not on hover.
+feat(createMenuButton): add new trigger property that enables the flyout to be expanded on click, not on hover.
 The default behavior is on hover